 Policy Description Access programs.
 Funding of Rural Access programs in councils is not guaranteed beyond 30 June 2018.
 Funding will transition from the Victorian Department of Health and Human Services (DHHS) to the National Disability Insurance Scheme (NDIS).
 Council will advocate that this funding is retained in the NDIS so councils can continue to improve access and inclusion.
-Investment from the State Government to Council will advocate that the State Government invest in rerouting a Great Ocean Road bus service so there is a public transport option for travel between Anglesea and Waurn Ponds.
-Council seeks the State Government invest in additional, more direct services into Geelong from Surf Coast Shire including more direct services from Torquay to Waurn Ponds.
-Council will advocate to be included by other levels of government in future public transport planning.
+Investment from the State Government to invest in additional, more direct services into Geelong from Surf Coast Shire including more direct services from Council will advocate to be included by other levels of government in future public transport planning.

-Governance coordination.
 Many agencies have coastal management responsibilities in Victoria.
 Council will advocate for better coordination between these agencies to deliver better outcomes for the community and environment.
 Council encourages the State Government to continue streamlining governance and management of the Great Ocean Road.
-Council will advocate that emergency services (SES, Marine Rescue, and Surf Life Saving) in Victoria are funded adequately by the State Government. sto continue.
+Council will advocate that emergency services (SES, Marine Rescue, and Surf Life Saving) in Victoria are funded adequately by the State Government. to continue.
 Seeking support from the Victorian Government to deliver its commitment to make Victoria the Education State by advocating to the Federal Government for ongoing funding for 15 hours of kindergarten.
 Council will support the MAV advocacy campaign to strengthen local government's voice with the federal government.
-This is the last year of confirmed funding from the state government for this program, which is aimed at managing safety during school leaver celebrations.
+Retain funding for Good Times and Great Breaks This is the last year of confirmed funding from the state government for this program, which is aimed at managing safety during school leaver celebrations.
 Council is advocating for funding to continue.